xxc3nsoredxx/sedutil/README.md

 Verify that your drive is listed and is reported as `is OPAL`.
 If it is not, abort now.
 The next sections enable Opal locking on the drive, and it is imperative that the drive is detected correctly.
-If any problems are encountered, follow the instructions in the [Recovery Information][dta wiki recover] section (on the DTA wiki) to disable or remove Opal locking.
+If any problems are encountered, follow the instructions in the [Recovery information section][dta wiki recover] (on the DTA wiki) to disable or remove Opal locking.

 The next sections assume the target drive is on `/dev/nvme0`.
 Replace with the appropriate block device if needed.